 • Steps cannot be added ad-hoc during Event creation.

-• The last Step must be a Validation Step type, and only one Validation Step is allowed per Event.
-All preceding Event Steps can be ordered at customer’s discretion.
-Generally, the flow of an Event (Template) is designed to proceed in logical order, but linear progression is not required and Steps can be completed asynchronously.
+• Generally, the flow of an Event (Template) is designed to proceed in logical order, but linear progression is not required and Steps can be completed asynchronously.

 • Step Names are customized to fit your process.